ethyca/fides/docs/fides/docs/development/development_tips.md

 ## General debugging -- pdb

 The project uses `pdb` for debugging as a `dev-requirement`.
-You can set breakpoints with `pdb` in much the same way you'd set them using `debugger` in Javascript.
+You can set breakpoints with `pdb` in much the same way you'd set them using `debugger` in JavaScript.
 Insert `import pdb; pdb.set_trace()` into the line where you want the breakpoint to set, then run your Python code.

 ## Docker